David Roberts. About me – in brief, with a detailed account following.

 In addition to the poems I have other videos which I hope to prepare for YouTube eventually, including my walk in The Valley of the Dead in Crete, My 28 Years-old Electric Lawn Mower and Erecting a Folding Caravan.

 These days (Autumn 2021) – What I do

-I go to cardiac rehab exercises once a week, and jog a mile and a half every other day.
+In view of my cardiac scare and implanted pacemaker I jog a mile and a half every other day and do an exercise routine the days when I am not out for a jog.
 I’m a member of a U3A French conversation group and hope to spend more time in France.
 For many years we spent a month in France in the summer in our caravan.
 This year, because of covid restrictions, we have spent time in Dorset and The Peak District of Derbyshire instead of going abroad.

 Until covid came along I spent a good deal of time organising and promoting concerts showcasing Julie’s singing with pianist, Michael Hinton.

 The uncertainties created by corona virus made the planning of concerts very difficult.
 I organised concerts in the spring, summer and autumn of 2020 only to have them cancelled by renewed lockdowns.
 However, the success of two brilliant, sold-out concerts, organised by The Cuckfield Music Festival and the NSPCC charity this summer (2021) as the last lockdown was lifted, have encouraged me to think of planning more concerts in 2022 – unless the fluctuating public attitude to public gatherings turns against us again.